hermanbanken/TI3700/literatuurlijst/abstract_security.md

 real solutions yet.

 ------------
-# Semantic-aware multi-tenancy authorization system for butt architecture
+# Semantic-aware multi-tenancy authorization system for cloud architecture

-## Summary:
+## summary:
 The paper describes a high expressive authorization model.
-Currently butt providers rely on simple authentication schemes which do not provide enhanced access control capabilities beyond full access as admministrator to the whole system.
-The paper presents an access control system suitable for butt computing which manages grants providing high expressiveness.
+Currently cloud providers rely on simple authentication schemes which do not provide enhanced access control capabilities beyond full access as admministrator to the whole system.
+The paper presents an access control system suitable for cloud computing which manages grants providing high expressiveness.
 The system provides a definition of what resources are available for each particular tenant.
 The authorization decisions are based on the definition of authoriztion statements, which are provided using semantic web